 I have always been connected to fitness in one way or another.
 As I was growing up, sports were a big part of my life.
 After attending college for Nursing, I began to have a slightly unhealthy lifestyle for the first time.
 I began to eat ‘convenient’ food and was socializing over beer and wings.

-Because I now had a busy full time career, I didn’t make time for sports anymore.
+Now that I had a busy full time career, I didn’t make time for sports anymore.
 I gained 15 pounds of fat, mostly around my mid-section.
-My husband says I could have been the face for “Flabbylicious Fitness” if I didn’t change my ways.

 I was 24 and rolley for the first time in my life.
-It was really depressing.
+I felt unattractive and everything in my life became really depressing.
 I knew I needed a change.
-I joined a gym and hired a personal trainer as I was intimidated by weights and all the machines.
+I joined a gym and hired a personal trainer to help me navigate the weights and machines.

-It wasn’t until I began to become interested in nutrition, that things really changed.
-I hated doing these crazy diets every time I wanted to look good again.
-I realized the only reason I was re- bounding was related to the crazy, stupid, carb-free diets I would go on in order to lose the weight fast.
+It wasn’t until I became interested in nutrition, that things really changed.
+I hated doing crazy diets every time I wanted to look good again.
+I realized the only reason I was rebounding was related to the crazy, stupid, carb-free diets I would go on in order to lose the weight fast.